owen2345/kubernetes_helper/README.md

 All these setting variable values are configured in `.kubernetes/settings.rb` which defines the values based on `DEPLOY_ENV`.
 These setting variables use [erb](https://github.com/ruby/erb) template gem to define variable replacement and conditional blocks, and so on.
 Note: Setting variable values are referenced as an object format instead of a hash format for simplicity.

-## Deployment
-Once you generated the basic templates, it comes with the corresponding [readme.md](/lib/templates/README.md) which includes all the steps to deploy your application.

 ## Sample
 https://owen2345.github.io/kubernetes_helper/